Everything You Need to Know About Financial Aid Appeals

 It’s amazing how effective this works.

-According to one college funding professional, “It’s like online dating; you can’t put all your eggs in one “swipe to the right.” ”
+According to one college funding professional, “It’s like online dating; you can’t put all your eggs in one ‘swipe to the right.’ ”

-If you’ve properly selected schools which would likely want your student, and then asked them to reconsider their financial offer because your student is very interested in attending, at least one of the colleges will “swipe right” on your student too…and the only thing they can offer is more money.
+If you’ve properly selected schools that would likely want your student, and then asked them to reconsider their financial offer because your student is very interested in attending, at least one of the colleges will “swipe right” on your student too…and the only thing they can offer is more money.

 Tips on Appealing Financial Aid